BOAT-ocean-acoustics/boat-website/book/preliminary/index.md

 The focus of the workshop will be on ocean acoustics, and the goal of the executable tutorials is to ensure theoretical concepts are introduced alongside hands-on implementations for participants to develop physical intuitions behind the equations.

-Due to the short timespan of the workshop,  If you are interested in learning more useful Python packages, checkout Project Pythia [Foundations](https://foundations.projectpythia.org/landing-page.html).
+Advanced Python skills are not required for the workshop, but if you are interested in learning more useful Python packages, check out the Project Pythia [Foundations](https://foundations.projectpythia.org/landing-page.html).